 Finding the best fit when shopping online

 Apparel is personal; it engages more of our senses than buying, lets say, the latest tech gadget.
-There is a lot of preference involved in making the right clothing choice, and it’s much easier to be sure our preferences are met when we’re in a store versus online.
-But the fact is, all consumers have an item in their home that can all but confirm that new pair of jeans their considering will be a fit match, and that is the jeans they already wear!
+There is a lot of preference involved in making the right clothing choice.
+Additionally it’s much easier to be sure our preferences are met when we’re in a store versus online.
+Though the fact is all consumers have an item at home that can confirm a new pair of jeans will be a fit match.
+The jeans they already wear!

 But what are the ways to easily match the fit of the jeans in ones closet to the jeans sold online?
-Some apparel software companies understand that collecting the physical dimensions of garments consumers own is the best way to match them with new apparel, but hand measuring clothes is not feasible for most people.
-So Tailored created a simple and effective way to capture the physical measurements of a garment, simply place it on a flat surface and take a photo with a mobile device.
-Performing this task will capture 100% of the measurements pertinent to fitting clothing with a body, thus perpetually aiding consumers in comparing the fit of clothing they own to the fit of garments sold online.
+Some apparel software companies understand that collecting physical dimensions of garments a consumer owns is the best way to match them with new apparel.
+Though hand measuring clothes is not feasible for most people.
+Therefore Tailored created a simple and effective way to capture the physical measurements of a garment.
+Simply place a garment on a flat surface and take a photo with a mobile device.
+This will capture 100% of the measurements pertinent to fitting clothing with a body.
+The end result will perpetually aid consumers by comparing the fit of clothing they own to the fit of garments sold online.